MRes Forensic Anthropology & Bioarcheology

 Why choose this course?

-The MRes Forensic Anthropology & Bioarchaeology programme has been designed to serve graduates wanting to embark on a research degree focusing on the search, recovery or identification of human remains and factors influencing these aspects.
+The MRes Forensic Anthropology & Bioarchaeology programme has been designed to serve graduates wanting to embark on a Master of Research degree focusing on the search, recovery or identification of human remains and factors influencing these aspects.

 - Graduates will be equipped with the skills and subject-specific knowledge needed to pursue either a research-based career in a variety of academic disciplines, or a fieldwork career in commercial or forensic archaeology & anthropology.